 If you’re a hardcore beer lover, you’ve probably heard of Oktoberfest before.
 Oktoberfest is one of the most famous beer festivals in Germany.
 It is held every year in Munich and lasts 16 days.

 Oktoberfest originated from an event called the Wiesn that took place on the first Sunday of October in 1810.
-It was a wedding celebration of Bavarian Crown Prince Ludwig I and Sophie Charlotte von Hesse-Kassel, which is why it has also been called the “Wiesn”.
-The original event was held on public land outside Munich and later moved to a location within city limits.
+It was a wedding celebration of Bavarian Crown Prince Ludwig I and Sophie Charlotte von Hesse-Kassel.
+The original event was held on public land outside Munich, which is why it has also been called the “Wiesn”, meaning something like meadow in Bavarian dialect.
+Later as it grew in popularity and in size it moved to a location within city limits.

 Oktoberfest remains one of the most important events in Bavaria, which has led to its spread throughout central Europe, becoming Europe’s largest folk festival and fair.